money42002/doc.mathwallet.org/docs/en/eth.md

 * Have it be signed by the user's MathWallet.
 * Send it to a RPC node for processing.

-For more information about the nature of transactions on Ethereum, it is recommended to review the `web3js` [docs](https://web3js.readthedocs.io/) as well as the [Metamask docs](https://docs.metamask.io/guide/sending-transactions.html#example).
+For more information about the nature of transactions on Ethereum, it is recommended to review the `ethers` [docs](https://www.npmjs.com/package/ethers) or `web3js` [docs](https://www.npmjs.com/package/web3)

 ```javascript
 const transactionParameters = {